MinnPost/object-sync-for-salesforce/docs/mapping.md

     - Create: if a new Salesforce item is created, it will attempt to `insert` or `upsert` it into WordPress.
 Upsert is used with the Prematch field defined above.
 You can expand how upserting works with several hooks, which are [documented](./extending-upsert.md).
     - Update: if there is already an object map between two objects, the plugin will attempt to update the out of date item.
     - Delete: if there is already an object map between two objects, the plugin will attempt to delete the remaining item.

+### Extending WordPress object data

+As you can for the list of objects, and the fields per object, you can also extend an individual WordPress item's data.
+This is [documented](./extending-mapping-objects.md#wordpress-object-data).